patroni/patroni/README.rst

 Patroni accepts contributions from the open-source community; see the `Issues Tracker <https://github.com/zalando/patroni/issues>`__ for current needs.

 Before making a contribution, please let us know by posting a comment to the relevant issue.
-If you would like to propose a new feature, please first file a new issue explaining the feature you’d like to create.
+If you would like to propose a new feature, please first file a new issue explaining the feature you'd like to create.

 .. |Build Status| image:: https://travis-ci.org/zalando/patroni.svg?branch=master
    :target: https://travis-ci.org/zalando/patroni